CONTEST RULES/PRECEDENTS

 In general, CASL requires express or implied consent to send unsolicited “commercial electronic messages” (CEMs) to Canadians.
 CASL also imposes certain sender identification and unsubscribe requirements.

-Given the potentially severe penalties for violating CASL, which include administrative monetary penalties of up to CDN $10 million, it is important for contest sponsors to ensure that they comply with CASL for electronic marketing related to promotional contests open to Canadians.
+Given the potentially severe penalties for violating CASL, which include administrative monetary penalties of up to CDN $10 million, it is very important for contest sponsors to ensure that they comply with CASL for all electronic marketing related to promotional contests open to Canadians.

-KEY CASL ISSUES
+KEY CASL RELATED ISSUES

 THAT CAN ARISE IN CONTESTS

-Some of the key CASL issues that can arise in connection with running contests in Canada include:
+Some of the key CASL related issues that can arise in connection with running contests in Canada include:

-However, since the introduction of CASL in 2014, sponsors need to take care to ensure that CASL’s consent, identification and unsubscribe requirements are met.
+However, since the introduction of CASL in 2014, sponsors need to ensure that CASL’s consent, identification and unsubscribe requirements are met to send entrants marketing that is unrelated to the administration of the contest.

 Where contests involve e-mail entries and follow-ups by the contest sponsor to administer the contest (e.g., to notify winners, answer entrant questions, award prizes, etc.), CASL issues can also arise.